softworkz/embyuserwiki/Secure-Your-Server.md

    **Private key**: private.key

-   **Chain certificate**: Let's Encrypt [Intermediate certificate](https://letsencrypt.org/certs/lets-encrypt-x3-cross-signed.pem.txt).
+   **Chain certificate**: The ca_bundle.crt or you can also find it here, Let's Encrypt [Intermediate certificate](https://letsencrypt.org/certs/lets-encrypt-x3-cross-signed.pem.txt).
 Save the text into a .txt file.

    **PFX password**: Since the private key is combined with the certificate, set a password to secure the new ssl certificate.
 Remember this password, you'll need it in Emby.
 3. Go to your Emby server dashboard > Advanced.
 Save your changes and restart your server.